NOVA SCOTIA CROWN SHARE LAND LEGACY TRUST

 Innovation and impact.

 Fourteen years ago, Nova Scotia demonstrated nation-leading foresight and ingenuity in establishing the Land Legacy Trust.
+And that innovative idea will continue to support conservation for years to come.

 By recognizing the critical role of landowners and land trust partners in meeting Nova Scotia’s environmental goals, the Land Legacy Trust has empowered private land conservation results that government simply could not achieve alone.